gravitational/teleport/rfd/0034-desktop-access-windows.md

 All the usual controls on Teleport sessions apply to Desktop Access, like user locking, concurrent session limits and idle timeouts.

-### Session recording

-RDP video output uses bitmaps and not a standard video encoding format.
-To allow playback of session recordings, we have 2 options:
-- record bitmap updates with timestamps and replay them using JS on a canvas.
-- encode finished bitmap recording into MP4 or WebM

-The latter allows recording export and sharing, and can be played back in many existing applications.
-However, video encoding is a complex and resource-intensive process that has to be done after the session is complete, because video container formats must encode the total duration upfront.

-Teleport will record active desktop sessions into the simplest possible format and then transcode them to MP4 or WebM asynchronously.
-Transcoding can be done using `ffmpeg` if we don't find a solid encoder in Go or Rust.

 ### Configuration

 New `teleport.yaml` section for `windows_desktop_service`: